Sterling supported near 10-mth high vs subdued euro

 like stocks suffered on the news of the death of North Korean

-with cuts in the credit ratings looming after a key EU summit
+brittle, with cuts in the credit ratings looming after a key EU

 10-month low of 83.725 pence with offers cited above 84.25.